News - Relaunch Decree

 Parental leave for working parents in the private sector has been extended for up to 30 days.

-Therefore, from March 5 through July 31, 2020, employees may take special COVID leave for a continuous or cumulative total of 30 days, replacing the 15 days previously provided for.
+Therefore, from March 5 through July 31, 2020, employees may take special COVID leave for a total of 30 days, either as a continuous period or in separate blocks, replacing the 15 days previously provided for.

 For working parents any periods of parental leave, even if extended (pursuant to Articles 32–33 of Legislative Decree No. 151/2001), taken by parents during the period of suspension, are converted into special COVID leave.
 This period or these days are not counted toward parental leave nor compensated as parental leave.

-Parents who are employees in the private sector with children under the age of 16, provided that there is no other parent in the household receiving income support in the event of the suspension or termination of employment, or that there is no non-working parent are entitled to take leave from work for the duration of the suspension of early childhood education services and educational activities in schools of all levels, without payment of compensation or recognition of imputed contributions, with protection against dismissal and the right to retain their job.
+Parents who are employees in the private sector with children under the age of 16, provided that there is no other parent in the household receiving income support in the event of suspension or termination of employment, or that there is no non-working parent are entitled to take leave from work for the period during which early childhood education services and educational activities in schools of all levels are suspended, without receiving compensation or having contributions credited, with protection against dismissal and the right to retain their job.

-This bonus for the purchase of babysitting services is also available to self-employed individuals not registered with INPS, subject to notification by the respective social security funds of the number of beneficiaries.
+This bonus for the purchase of babysitting services is also available to self-employed individuals not registered with INPS, subject to notification by their respective social security funds of the number of beneficiaries.

-In addition, the decree in question provides for the possibility of using the aforementioned bonus to enroll in:
+In addition, the decree in question provides for the option of using the aforementioned bonus to enroll in:

 Want to learn more?